October 13, 2021

 “In Kody’s case, surgery and physical therapy were necessary for him to return to wrestling.
 Physical therapy is important because it helps athletes improve their strength, balance and the likelihood of returning to their sport,” he says.

-After completing physical therapy, Kody enrolled in the ACL injury reduction program at The University of Kansas Health System Sports Medicine and Performance Center in Overland Park.
+After completing physical therapy, Kody enrolled in the ACL bridge program at The University of Kansas Health System Sports Medicine and Performance Center in Overland Park.
 The 6-week course was created to help athletes who are recovering from an ACL injury or want to reduce the risk of developing an injury.

 During the program, Kody focused on strength, body awareness and functionality specific to wrestling.
 He always showed up ready to work, which allowed him to see improvements quickly.